lightspeedwp/lsx/readme.txt

 == Changlog ==
 1.4.1
 * Fixed the Fatal error with the Caldera forms class
+* Fixed the output of the lsx-thumbnail-single and lsx-thumbnail-wide size
+* Fixed the styling of the WPML Language switcher dropdown

 = 1.4 =
 * Added in a "Continue Reading" link for excerpts.